The cumulative effect of small improvements for law firms

-First published as a foreword in the ILFM Legal Software Suppliers Guide 2021 from our CEO and Chair of the LSSA, Craig Matthews.
+First published as a foreword in the ILFM Legal Software Suppliers Guide 2021.

 So much about change can seem scary or difficult.
 You only have to look at the last 18 months to see just how scary and difficult change can be.
 However, change can so often bring with it opportunities and how (or if) if we seize those opportunities will determine whether that change is for the better.